Ave-Wat/UpdateAutomator/README.md

 To run the code, execute `python3 fetch_updates.py`.

 ### Notes
-The files fetch_updates.py, crontab.sh, write_history.sh, and read_history.sh all have filepaths hardcoded in.
+- The files fetch_updates.py, crontab.sh, write_history.sh, and read_history.sh all have filepaths hardcoded in.
 If changing where the files are ran, will need to edit all filepaths.
+- Must give cron full-disk access.